 Kittanning is a very small borough located in the state of Pennsylvania.
 With a population of 3,885 people and four constituent neighborhoods, Kittanning is the 369th largest community in Pennsylvania.
 Kittanning has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Kittanning is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Kittanning is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Kittanning who work in sales jobs (15.36%), teaching (7.52%), and office and administrative support (6.34%).
+Kittanning is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Kittanning is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Kittanning who work in sales jobs (16.93%), maintenance occupations (8.71%), and office and administrative support (7.05%).

 Also of interest is that Kittanning has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Kittanning are slightly less educated than the national average of 21.84% for the average city or town: 16.54% of adults in Kittanning have a bachelor's degree or advanced degree
+The percentage of adults in Kittanning with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.38% of adults in Kittanning have a bachelor's degree or advanced degree.

 The people who call Kittanning home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kittanning residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kittanning include Irish, Italian, Polish, and English.
+Important ancestries of people in Kittanning include Irish, Italian, English, and Polish.

 The most common language spoken in Kittanning is English.
 Other important languages spoken here include Spanish and French.